Human Nature in Nature Blog

 Along the way I’ll critique the very common notion that we’re just in a swing of the pendulum, or at a low point in the normal cycle of society’s ups-and-downs.
 Such ideas make it seem like no one is really responsible for our current ills, and that things will get better on their own.
 No, not so.
 There has been conscious human purpose (however self-serving and uninformed) driving us into the situation we’re in; and it will take conscious purpose-driven action to remedy it.
 In the case of mechanisms like pendulums, there is no moral accountability.
 In the case of human purpose-driven, socially-engineered change, there is moral accountability.

-One reply on “America’s Decline, Part I: “Too Damn Much Democracy””
+1 thought on “America’s Decline, Part I: “Too Damn Much Democracy”

 Leave a Reply